 A combination of pre-screening and open access is the best possible defense against plagiarism.
 All articles submitted to Elementa are automatically screened for plagiarism by the CrossCheck system from CrossRef.
 This system compares incoming articles to a large database of academic content, and alerts editors to any possible issues.

 The Elementa Editors ensure that all research output is thoroughly peer reviewed by external reviewers, and the journal offers the option of open peer review if requested.
 Publications of a commentary or opinion nature may not be sent for external peer review but will include extensive editorial review and revisions.
 Via the guidelines at the Committee on Publication Ethics (COPE), our editors and editorial board receive ethical guidance and professional networking.
-Elementa adheres to the COPE guidelines for best practice, and will become a member when it is eligible, 12 months after first publication.
+Elementa adheres to the COPE guidelines for best practice.

 All Elementa articles are published under open licenses from Creative Commons.
 We believe that only CC BY meets the requirements for true open access for journals, and strongly prefer CC0 for open research data.

 Elementa also endorses the Panton Principles, which state that "for science to effectively function, and for society to reap the full benefits from scientific endeavors, it is crucial that science data be made open."

 The Elementa Editors require authors to make the research objects associated with their publications openly available.
 This includes research data, software, bioresources and methodologies.
 This means that peer reviewers are able to better assess the foundations of claims made, and the research community and wider public are able to similarly validate authors’ work, and are more easily able to extend and build upon it.
 Please see our Author Guidelines for further details.